 Brilliant Industries had 10 of its lamp kits on hand on the start date.
 So it clicks that item’s Edit button:

-It enters the starting locations (if inventory locations are being used), quantities at each location, and average cost from the prior accounting system:
+It enters the starting locations, quantities at each location, and average cost from the prior accounting system:

 Starting balances should match the physical count on the start date.
 If unpaid sales or purchase invoices issued prior to the start date are entered to establish starting balances in Accounts receivable or Accounts payable, do not adjust the inventory item starting balance quantities for items on unpaid sales or purchase invoices.
 Manager ignores inventory item quantities on starting balance invoices, only using price information.